AC1706-67/bioreceipt.ai/PHASE6_SUMMARY.md

 ✅ **Cross-Platform**: Unified API working on iOS and Android ✅ **Testing Complete**: Comprehensive test suite with 95%+ coverage

-Phase 6 successfully transforms the Healthy Tip app into a robust offline-first application with intelligent caching, seamless synchronization, and optimal performance across all network conditions.
+Phase 6 successfully transforms the BioReceipt into a robust offline-first application with intelligent caching, seamless synchronization, and optimal performance across all network conditions.